UMM-CSci-3403-Fall-2018/pre-lab-lab-1-log-processing-M1NN/README.md

 ./wrap_contents.sh gloop.txt bits target.html
 ```

 will cause the contents of the file `gloop.txt` to be wrapped between the contents of `bits_header.html` and the contents of `bits_footer.html`, with the results being placed in `target.html`.
 This assumes that `gloop.txt`, `bits_header.html`, and `bits_footer.html` all exist.
 The script should overwrite `target.html` if there was a file with that name.

-This requires that you can handle shell script command line arguments.
 The actual joining of the files can be easily accomplished with `cat`.
 This should be a short little script; if you spend more than 15-20 minutes on it I would definitely start asking some questions.
 The trickiest part is probably forming the correct file names from the arguments you're given; curly braces might be useful there.

+There is a simple set of tests in `wrap_tests.bats` that give you a sense of whether your implementation of `wrap_contents.sh` works.

 ### Make a sample pie chart using `wrap_contents.sh`